-Before dredging, two 20 L grab samples will need to be collected at each location to create a TSS-turbidity correlation curve following the standard operating procedures outlined in Appendix B. Samples will be collected by an environmental monitor at least 2 weeks before the start of dredging to allow for adequate time for analysis at locations A1 and B1 (sites will be representative of Dredge Area A and Dredge Area B, respectively).
-This curve is required as standard industry sensors record only provide turbidity units, while historical data (historical locations are shown in Figure 3-1) and guidelines for TSS were reported in milligrams per litre.
+Before dredging operations each year, two 20 L grab samples will need to be collected at each location to create a TSS-turbidity correlation curve following the standard operating procedures outlined in Appendix C. Samples will be collected by an environmental monitor at least 2 weeks before dredging starts to allow for adequate time for analysis at locations A1 and B1 (the sites representative of Dredge Area A and Dredge Area B, respectively).
+This curve is required as standard industry sensors generally record only nephelometric turbidity units (NTUs), while historical data (historical locations are shown in Figure 3-1) and guidelines for TSS were reported in milligrams per litre.
+This curve may also be updated within a dredging season year if the site conditions change or new information becomes available.

-During dredging, TSS is to be monitored continuously, using real-time sensors, at the monitoring locations proposed in Section 3.1.1.
-Sensors will be installed at a depth of 60% from the water surface and set to record TSS every 30 minutes.
+During dredging, NTUs is to be monitored continuously, using real-time sensors, at the monitoring locations proposed in Section 3.1.1 and converted to TSS using the correlation curve (developed prior to project commencement).
+Sensors will be installed at a depth of 60% from the water surface and set to record NTU every 30 minutes.
 Data from the sensors may be downloaded remotely and will not require manual downloading.

-Sensors in Dredge Area A will likely require attachment to a buoy platform that is anchored to the lake bottom.
+Sensors in Dredge Area A will likely need to be attached to a buoy platform that is anchored to the lake bottom.
 Sensors in Dredge Area B will likely be anchored to the shore.
-The sensors will also require ongoing maintenance to verify they are operating correctly, including potentially weekly cleaning of the sensors to rid them of algae and other debris.
-Instructions for installing and using these sensors will be provided by the entity supplying the sensors and will be followed to validate successful use.
-In addition to the monitoring completed using turbidity sensors, a qualified environmental professional will evaluate waters using similar technology (i.e., hand-held water quality meter), for quality control purposes.
-The environmental monitor will measure background TSS at each monitoring location before the start of dredging each day and will compare the results to those of the sensor stations to determine whether the sensors are operating correctly.
+The sensors will also require ongoing maintenance to verify that they are operating correctly, including potentially cleaning the sensors weekly to rid them of algae and other debris.
+Instructions for installing and using these sensors will be provided by the entity that supplies the sensors and will be followed to ensure proper use.
+In addition to the monitoring completed using NTU sensors, the environmental monitor will evaluate waters using similar technology (i.e., a hand-held water quality meter), for quality control purposes.
+The environmental monitor will measure background TSS at each monitoring location before dredging starts each day and will compare the results to those of the sensor stations to determine whether the sensors are operating correctly.
+The environmental monitor will measure background (either TSS or NTU), for quality control purposes.

-Data collection is expected to occur 1 week before the start of dredging to determine background TSS concentrations at the monitoring locations and to inform the response framework outlined in Section 4.1.
+Data collection is expected to occur 1 week before dredging begins to determine background TSS concentrations (extrapolated from NTU measurements) at the monitoring locations and to inform the response framework outlined in Section 4.1.
 Based on historical water quality data, background TSS concentrations are expected to fluctuate throughout the dredging period, ranging from 33 mg/L to 40 mg/L (DataStream Initiative 2023).